On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces with tigers

 \item Start with a dlt pair $(S',C')$, where $C'$ is a smooth rational curve containing either one or two singular points.
 Blow up one of the singular points (or a smooth point if $C'$ has only one singularity) always along $C'$ to make $C'$ $K$-positive and contractible to a klt singularity. $\tilde{C}$ is the last $(-1)$ curve. \end{enumerate} \end{proposition} \begin{proof} We run the hunt in the level case for $(S,C)$ and analyze all possible cases.

 \textbf{Case 1:} Suppose $x\notin C$.

 \textbf{Case 1a:} Suppose furthermore that $T_1$ is a net.
 Clearly $C$ is not contractible on $S$ and therefore it's not contractible on $T_1$ either since $x\notin C$.
 On the other hand, $E_1$ has negative self intersection because it's exceptional over $S$.
 Therefore $C$ and $E_1$ are are both multi-sections on $T_1$.
 Let $F$ be a general fiber of the net and recall that $(K_{T_1}+C+b_1 E_1)\cdot F = 0$ by definition.
-Since $b_1 \geqslant 1/2$, either $C$ and $E_1$ are both sections or $C$ is a section and $E_1$ is a double section.
-The latter case does not occur: since in this case $b_1 =1/2$, the two singular points on $C$ are $A_1$ points; by Lemma \ref{net_fiber_classification} then $K_{T_1}+F$ is dlt and there is exactly one other $A_1$ point on $F$, contradicting $F\cdot E_1 = 2$.

-Suppose therefore that $C$ and $E$ are both sections.
+Since $b_1 \geqslant 1/2$, $C$ and $E_1$ are both sections.
 Running a relative MMP for the morphism $\tilde{T}_1 \rightarrow \mathbb{P}^1$ one gets a Hirzebruch surface $M=\mathbb{F}_n$.
 On $M$ the curves $C$ and $E_1$ are disjoint, $C$ is a section of positive self intersection, and $E_1$ is the section of negative self intersection.
-This process can be reversed to obtain $\tilde{S}$.
-More precisely, one can start from $\mathbb{F}_n$, pick the negative section $E_1$ and a disjoint positive section $C$, and then blow up either on $E_1$ or $C$ so that to create disjoint two multiple fibers.
+This process may be reversed to obtain $\tilde{S}$.
+More precisely, one may start from $\mathbb{F}_n$, pick the negative section $E_1$ and a disjoint positive section $C$, and then blow up either on $E_1$ or $C$ so that to create disjoint two multiple fibers.
 This is case (1).

-\textbf{Case 1b:} If we get a birational contraction instead, we must have a fence.
+\textbf{Case 1b:} If we get a birational contraction instead, then we must have a fence.
 By using Lemma \ref{fence_three_two_one} and Lemma \ref{fence_two_two} we see that $x$ must be a chain singularity, that $\Sigma_1$ meets $C$ at a singular point, and $E_1$ either at a smooth point (if $E_1$ has just one singular point on it) or at a singular point (if $E_1$ has two singular points on it).
 Smooth fences with one singular point on each branch are classified in Lemma \ref{fence_one_one}.
 Then one can obtain $\tilde{S}$ by blowing up at the intersection of the branches of the fence.
 This is case (2).

 \textbf{Case 2:} Suppose now that $x\in C$.

 \textbf{Case 2a:} Suppose $T_1$ is a net. $C$ can't be a fiber because it's dlt and has only one singularity.
 Hence $C$ and $E_1$ are both sections as above, since $(K_{T_1}+C+b_1 E_1)\cdot F=0$.
 Since $C$ contains only one singular point, there is exactly one multiple fiber.
 Therefore $E_1$ must also contain exactly one singular point on that multiple fiber.
 Running a relative MMP over the base we go to $\mathbb{F}_n$. $E_1$ must be the negative section of $\mathbb{F}_n$. $C$ is a positive section meeting $E_1$ exactly once in $\mathbb{F}_n$.
 This gives case $(3)$.